 Support from a passionate team leader

 Lorraine, who studied for a Health and Sport Science degree in Ireland, said “I have always been passionate about working with people living with disability.
-My passion for promoting life skills and independence was heavily influenced by a senior physiotherapist who provided me with opportunities to personally design and implement programmes.”
+My passion for promoting life skills and independence was heavily influenced by a senior physiotherapist who provided me with opportunities to personally design and implement programs.”
 This is something she has been able to take to the next level at Rocky Bay.

 Transition and ongoing support